doblerone/QA-DKRZ_FPSCONV/README.rst

 :Version: 0.6.7-41c_conv

-The Quality Assurance tool QA-DKRZ developed at DKRZ checks conformance of meta-data of climate simulations given in `netCDF` format with conventions and rules of projects.
+The Quality Assurance tool QA-DKRZ developed at DKRZ checks data and conformance of meta-data of climate simulations given in `netCDF` format with conventions and rules of projects.
 At present, checking of CF Conventions, CORDEX, CMIP5, and CMIP6, the latter with the option to run PrePARE (D. Nadeau, LLNL) is